Tim Rebowe

 Timothy J. Rebowe (born February 25, 1963) is an American football coach.
-He is head football coach at Nicholls State University, a position he has held since the 2015 season.
+He was the head football coach at Nicholls State University from 2015 to 2024.

 Early life and playing career

 Rebowe from Norco, Louisiana is an alumnus of Louisiana State University (LSU), having received a bachelor of science in physical education in 1987.
 Rebowe played baseball at Southeastern Louisiana University in 1982.
 He attended high school at Destrehan High School in Destrehan, Louisiana.
 Rebowe's brother, Rusty Rebowe, was an All-American linebacker at Nicholls State University and played for the New Orleans Saints.